-In an effort to accelerate the process of putting fast chargers on the ground, EVgo started Connect the WattsTM, an initiative aimed at bringing the electric vehicle charging infrastructure community together to identify best practices for charger deployment.
+To accelerate the process of putting fast chargers on the ground, EVgo started Connect the Watts, an initiative to bring the electric vehicle charging infrastructure community together to identify and deploy best practices for charger deployment.

 Our Nation's Transportation Infrastructure Is Changing